-The theater was built in 1953 and believed to have been constructed as a studio for Academy Award-winning special-effects artist, M.B.
+The theater was built in 1953 and believed to have been constructed as a studio for the Academy Award-winning special-effects artist M.B.
 Paul.
 It was purchased by Baker and Wood in 1961, where it has remained as a window-less warehouse in a somewhat rundown area of town.
 Despite its unassuming white facade, the interior is decorated with red velvet drapes and grand chandeliers.

 Though the shows cater to a mostly young audience, many adults have referred to the performances as “psychedelic.”
 The dizzying colors and interactive experience have given the theater a reputation for non-linear, off-beat performances.
-Indeed, Baker is known to weave disco scenes into the Nutcracker, and incorporates many sci-fi alien themes into his Halloween Spooktacular.
+Indeed, the theater is known to weave disco scenes into the Nutcracker, and incorporates many sci-fi alien themes into his Halloween Spooktacular.

 Update October 2018: The theater has recently announced that it will be moving.